Encyclopaedia of relations and characters,

 d.
 Sexual reproduction appears to be an important specific projection of the genetic relation on the physical and chemical relation frame.
 This biotic interaction between two living beings is the most important instrument of biotic renewal.

 All eukaryotic organisms reproduce by sexual cell division (even if some species reproduce by other means most of the time).
 In prokaryotes, the exchange of genetic matter does not occur by sexual interaction, but by the merger of two individuals.
 Reproduction

-is a biotic process (6.3), and the part played by DNA replication is discussed in section 6.2.
+is a biotic process (6.3).
+The part played by DNA replication is discussed in section 6.2.

-flowers, pistils, and stamens.
+organs, like flowers, pistils, and stamens.
 Some plant species have separate male and female specimens.
 In sexually differentiated plants, the sexual relation determines the genetic cycle, including the formation of seeds.
-Fertilized seeds can exist some time independent
+Fertilized seeds can exist some time

 does occur, but sometimes the genetic cycle is arranged such as to preclude this.
 Fungi are not sexually differentiated but have other means to prevent self-fertilization.
 Within each fungus species several types occur, such that only individuals of different